Ch3ri0ur/berrymse/README.md

 ## Quickstart

+Download executable from releases and run on a Raspberry Pi 32-bit (Buster) with a Raspberry Pi camera as `/dev/video0`.

 This demo requires a Raspberry Pi with Camera Module (USB Video Class devices not currently supported).
 As it uses the Video4Linux2 interface to access the camera, the Broadcom v4l2 driver must be installed and the camera must be